 Wholesaling also comes with fewer expenses, at least when compared to the money spent year-round on in-store marketing and normal retail overhead.

-Speaking of inventory, you will need to provide large quantities of your products at one time.
-For many product producers, fulfilling large orders within a tight timeframe is difficult.
-If your product lends itself to mass production, this might be a non-issue, but if you toil away on every piece, then selling wholesale might deplete your resources quickly.
+If your product lends itself to mass production, this might be a non-issue.
+But if you toil away on every piece, then selling wholesale might deplete your resources quickly.

 Wholesale or retail?
 Maybe both

 Wholesale is great for people who can mass produce a product and get it to market efficiently.
 It’s also a more professional environment, as you will be interacting with other business people, and not necessarily the public.

 If you feel you function better in a more formal work environment or consider yourself business savvy, wholesale might be the business model for you.

 Also remember, you don’t have to choose one versus the other.
 In many cases, growing businesses do both.
 In fact, we’ve created a detailed guide with 10 tips on how to wholesale to retailers as a retailer.